Horse Rescued from Amador County Mine Shaft

 Veterinarians tended to Ranger at the scene and he was later taken to a local equestrian center.
 His condition is unknown.

 Amador Fire officials did not say how Ranger ended up in the mine shaft.
-He may have been horsin’ around.
+He may have been horsing around.